Skip to main content

 Goals

-Our goals are to evaluate the value of various manure sources, applied in the fall or in the spring, with or without incorporation or injection, for corn silage and/or grain.
+Our goals are to evaluate the value of various manure sources, applied in the fall or in the spring, with or without incorporation or injection, for corn silage and/or grain and to evaluate the ability of soils to supply nitrogen as impacted by manrue history and field management.

 Funding Sources

-This project has been sponsored by grants from the Northern New York Agricultural Development Program (NNYADP), New York Farm Viability Institute, and federal formula funds.
+These projects are co-sponsored by grants from the Northern New York Agricultural Development Program (NNYADP) , New York Farm Viability Institute, and USDA-NIFA (federal formula funds).

 Additional Resources